peteroupc/peteroupc.github.io/requestsother.md

 Thus my questions are:

-1. What are necessary and/or sufficient conditions (such as convexity or regularity conditions, or other requirements on the shape) that allow Algorithm 1 to work correctly?
+1. What are necessary or sufficient conditions (such as convexity or regularity conditions, or other requirements on the shape) that allow Algorithm 1 to work correctly?
 Are the sufficient conditions I gave above for this algorithm correct?
 If so, can they be relaxed?
-2. What are necessary and/or sufficient conditions that allow Algorithm 2 to work correctly, if the **InShape** method can only evaluate the shape point-by-point?
+2. What are necessary or sufficient conditions that allow Algorithm 2 to work correctly, if the **InShape** method can only evaluate the shape point-by-point?
 In particular, how can Algorithm 2 robustly check for intersections as required to determine whether to return _NO_ or _MAYBE_?
 3. What are other conditions that allow **InShape** to correctly classify whether a box is outside or on or inside a shape when **InShape** can only evaluate the shape point-by-point, or when **InShape** proceeds as in Algorithm 3?
 4. Is it possible (or what additional conditions make it possible) to correctly classify a bounding box as _NO_ or _MAYBE_, using only _pointwise_ evaluation of the shape, if&mdash;